-- PRACTICE EXAMS There will be two (2) practice exams, one before each exam that you can take multiple times.
-Each practice exam is worth 15 points. - EXAMS- There are two (2) exams.
-The exams will be multiple choice, calculations, and short answer questions and will be closed book, and completed on Canvas or Connect in a proctored setting. - SCHEDULED TIMES FOR EXAMS: - Midterm: Thursday, Oct 14 through Sunday Oct 17th - Final: Thursday, Dec 9th -Sunday Dec 12th
+- PRACTICE EXAMS There will be two (2) practice exams, one before each exam that you can take multiple times as part of the prep for that module. - EXAMS There are two (2) exams.
+The exams will be multiple choice, calculations, and short answer questions and will be closed book, and completed on Canvas or Connect in a proctored setting. - SCHEDULED TIMES FOR EXAMS: - Midterm: Thursday, Mar 3rd through Sunday Mar 6th - Final: Thursday, Apr 28th -Sunday May 1st

 This course requires proctored examinations which will require planning on your part.
 Proctors are individuals who administer the exam process following the guidelines provided by University of Colorado Boulder to ensure academic integrity.

-Who can be my proctor?
+So who can be my proctor?